Lacking energy, feeling lethargic, depressed, anxiety, worried, stressed, unmotivated, drinking and eating more then normal, not coping?

 There is a massive amount of pressure being placed on the world to perform!
 I have a problem with this, and here is why!
 I have been working with individuals in a Clinical movement capacity for a few years now, and the single most important message when I’m encouraging people who are in pain physically, mentally and emotionally is to start small and build on it!

 But before I let you know what I would recommend let’s talk about what a crisis actually is: ‘A Crisis is a situation that can not be resolved by usual methods of coping mechanism; as a result a person becomes unable to function normally and requires intervention to regain equilibrium.
-A Crisis occurs when coping and defense mechanisms that has been used to solve problems and adapt to change is no longer effective” PHD Ram Sharan Mehta
+A Crisis occurs when coping and defence mechanisms that has been used to solve problems and adapt to change is no longer effective” PHD Ram Sharan Mehta

 So what happens when we push people that are in this state?
 They simply don’t cope, they give up, or they don’t even get started to begin with.